samgovier/front-end-dev/epctsjs/ts.md

 Typescript detects the use of `typeof` and `instanceof` and automatically performs the appropriate type assertion on the tested variable within the following code block.
 The feature is known as a *type guard* and prevents compile errors because within the block, the compiler knows exactly what data type the variable is, based on the test.
 The type guard will also ensure you're only accessing members available to the chosen type.

+Keep in mind here that `typeof` and `instanceof` have very specific functions.
+I can't use `instanceof` number, for example, even if it might seem more graceful, because the left side of `instanceof` must be of type `any`, an object type, or a type parameter.
+Right side must be either `any` or a subtype of the Function interface type. `typeof` is specifically for producing a string.

     let test: any = 8;
     if (typeof test === "number")
     {